bentsherman/nf-boost/docs/operators.md

 ## 0th-order

-The `then` operator (provided by this plugin) is a sort of "0th-order" operator because it can be used to implement any operator (except for those with multiple inputs).
+The `then` operator (provided by this plugin) is a sort of "0th-order" operator because it can be used to implement any operator.

 ## 1st-order